310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/chiaki_1.md

 #### <div mt="rare"></div> 2/3

 {% bubble Chiaki frown %}
-Someone could trip if I left the box in the hallway, so I shoved it inside my dorm for the time being, but… I can't get the courage to open it up.
+Somebody could trip if I left the box in the hallway, so I shoved it inside my dorm for the time being, but… I can't get the courage to open it.

 I'd honestly rather avoid seeing or touching it altogether, but…